 Soren Moller |

 5 minutes read

 What causes the big amount of available space?

-This empty space represent a major problem.
+Empty space represents a major problem.
 However, it also represents a dilemma in our society.
-The consumers are accepting and encouraging the so-called “free trade” for all.
+The consumers are accepting the so-called “free trade” for all.
 This means that traditionally, shippers (or government) have never before interfered with this principle.
-The actual trucking company or freight forwarder has been solely responsible for the number of trucks and optimizing fill rates in the trucks.
-In addition, the customer is king so short lead times is needed for companies need to meet the sales targets.
+The logistics service providers or freight forwarders have been solely responsible for optimizing fill rates.
+Also, we all know that "the customer is king", so short lead times are needed for companies need to meet the sales targets.

-But the problem with these suggestions is that they will only reduce emissions with a few percent, and it will not reduce the number of trucks on the roads.
+But the problem with these suggestions is that they will only reduce emissions by a few percent, and it will not reduce the number of trucks on the roads.
 Hence, we will still have the same amount of traffic.
-The industry desperately needs to think differently and take a look at how they can change their operations to really move the figures in the right direction.
+The industry desperately needs to think differently and take a look at how they can change their operations to move the figures in the right direction.

-Today, this operation is running through 27 installations covering 20 countries and 3 million transport units per month.
-By utilizing smart cloud technology, their sustainability goal has been reached much sooner than expected for 3M and their service providers.
+Today, this operation with 3M EMEA is running through 27 installations, covering 20 countries and 3 million transport units per month.
+By utilizing smart cloud technology, their sustainability goal has been reached much sooner than expected for 3M EMEA and their service providers.

 Using technology and collaborating with partners in a network is the key to higher fill rates and reduced CO2 emissions from freight.
 Learn more by downloading our free white paper!